Navigate to IntegrationsIn your HubSpot account, click your account name in the top right corner, then click Integrations.

 Now it's time to drive traffic to your landing page to get some registrants.
 Email is the best channel to drive submissions on webinar landing pages, so it is best practice to create at least one promotional email per webinar.
-To refresh yourself on how to create an email, read this article.

 You can also create emails for different segments of your contacts database based on webinar activity (you can learn more about how to create segments in HubSpot in the next step).

 Here are ideas for emails that you can create in addition to your promotional email:

 - Reminder emails to keep the webinar top of mind for your registrants.

 - Thank you emails for those who attended.

 Sorrywe missed youemail for those who registered but didn't attend.

 - Schedule a demo email for those who attended and have a high lead score.